Tarroook/A-Door-Was-Opened/README.md

 # A-door-was-opened
 Game made in java as a school assignment that runs on all terminals that support Unicode.
+This was our first development project.
 To play it compile and run the Main script.

 <h2>Assignment :</h2>